jahmancan/auth0-ssr-poc/README.md

 To start the development server run `npm run start`.
 Open your browser and navigate to http://localhost:4200/.

-## Start the app w angular universal
+## Start the app with angular universal

 To start the development server run `npm run start:ssr`.
 Open your browser and navigate to http://localhost:4201/.